antscher/Interface_satellite_com_XBee/README.md

 - **XBee** module connected to ESP32 UART2 (GPIO32 RX, GPIO33 TX)
 - **PC** with XBee USB adapter

-Every sensors are connected in I2C to pins 13 and 15 (SDA,SCL)
+Every sensors are connected in I2C to pins 13 and 15 of the esp32 (SDA,SCL)
+You need also to connect 3.3V and GND

 ![Interface Example](templates/schema_montage.jpg)
 ---